Skip to content

 • Type-check column references across model boundaries

-• Report any unresolved references, type mismatches, or missing dependencies
+• Report type mismatches, contract violations, or missing dependencies

 ✓ stg_orders (5 columns)